 Because breast milk is so nutritious, sometimes a baby’s body absorbs almost all of it, leaving little to move through the digestive tract.
 Your baby may poop only once in a while -- it’s perfectly normal for breastfed infants to have a bowel movement once a week.

 Constipation isn’t just about how often your baby poops.
-It’s also about how tough it is for him to do it.
-If he has soft, easy-to-pass stools every 4-5 days, he’s probably OK.
-On the other hand, you should talk to your doctor if he:
+It’s also about how tough it is for them to do it.
+If they have soft, easy-to-pass stools every 4-5 days, they’re probably OK.
+On the other hand, you should talk to your doctor if they:

-- Has a hard time going or seems uncomfortable
+- Have a hard time going or seem uncomfortable

-- Has poops that are bloody or black
+- Have stool that is bloody or black

-- Doesn't poop at least once every 5 to 10 days
+- Don't poop at least once every 5 to 10 days

 - If you're bottle feeding, try a different brand of formula -- after you check with your doctor.
 Constipation should never be a reason to stop breastfeeding.